simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 “CHART”: CXPC.
 Shows a candlestick chart of a commodity’s price over time.
 If it says “No data”, the commodity hasn’t been sold in the indicated time period.
 Select a longer time window to fix it.
 “ORDERS”: CXOB command, where you can see pending requests and offers.
 “TRADE”: CXPO, which lets you place Buy and Sell Orders.

+## Local Market commands

+__LMOS__
+_No possible parameter_
+Shows all your Local Market Ads.

+__LM__
+_Mandatory parameter: Planet ID_
+Shows all available Ads at a given Local Market.
+Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI buffer.

+__LMP__
+_Mandatory parameter: Planet ID_
+Allows placing a Buying Ad or Selling Ad at a given Local Market.
+Accessible via the "POST AD" button in an LM window.

 ## Space flight commands
 It is recommended you use the FLT command and access the other commands from there.
 To see all these commands in action, have a look at the space-flight tutorial.